top of page

 • Offering to babysit for a friend who needs a night out

 Sometimes, demonstrating love for someone means making a sacrifice.
-This could be something as simple as giving up something you enjoy to spend time with them or as significant as putting your own needs aside to help them through a difficult time.
-Sacrifice shows that you are willing to prioritize someone else's needs above your own.
+This could be as simple as giving up something you enjoy to spend time with them or as significant as putting your needs aside to help them through a difficult time.
+Sacrifice shows that you are willing to prioritise someone else's needs above your own.

 • Giving up your weekend plans to help a friend move